Pazuzu: Ritual texts

 Relating to the representations of Pazuzu, text inscriptions on the backs of representations or on tablets would invoke or otherwise mention Pazuzu.

 A ritual text from Assyria prescribes a Pazuzu head as a way to banish sickness.
-Similarly, a ritual incantation against Lamastu from the Late Babylonian Period directs the reader to make a Pazuzu necklace and hang it around the afflicted person's neck.
+Similarly, a ritual incantation against demoness Lamastu from the Late Babylonian Period directs the reader to make a Pazuzu necklace and hang it around the afflicted person's neck.

 In the bilingual (Sumerian and Akkadian) version of the Compendia, Pazuzu identifies himself:

 "I am Pazuzu, son of Ḫanbu, king of the evil lilû-demons.
 I was enraged (in violent motion) against the strong mountains and ascended them."

 Another text also narrated by him describes Pazuzu encountering other lilû demons in his travels, and breaking their wings, therefore preventing them from inflicting harm.
 "I ascended a mighty mountain that shook, and the (evil) winds I encountered there were heading West; One by one I broke their wings."
 In another text he is perceived as more malicious, as the narrator addresses him as "Agony of Mankind", "Suffering of Mankind", "Disease of Mankind", and chants telling the demon to not enter the home.